--PEER TASK INTRODUCTION--

 --QUALIFIED ARGUMENTS--

-An INFANT INDUSTRY is a new domestic industry that has not had time to establish itself and achieve efficiencies in production, and therefore CAN'T COMPETE with the already established competitor firms from abroad which have lower costs due to economies of scale.
+Yes!, an INFANT INDUSTRY is a NEW DOMESTIC INDUSTRY that has NOT HAD TIME TO ESTABLISH ITSELF AND ACHIEVE EFFICIENCIES IN PRODUCTION and therefore CAN'T COMPETE with the already established competitor firms from abroad, which have lower costs due to economies of scale.
 Therefore, for the infant industry to stand a chance it too must achieve economies of scale and so needs protection from imports until it grows to a size where protection is no longer needed.

 This argument applies only to developing countries.
 Moreover, it is based on the expectation that the long-term economic benefits of diversification, involving more economic growth and development, will be greater than the short-term costs in terms of inefficiencies caused by protection.
 However, there may be a risk involved in that governments may not know which products or industries are the most appropriate to select for protection that will allow for successful diversification.
 (Similarities with the 'Infant-industry' argument)